unredacted-word/spectacle/book/preface.md

 Only because this merger had already occurred in the economic and political realms of the entire world, could the world finally proclaim itself officially unified.
-It is also because this situation that the universally separated power has reached such a predicament that this world needed to be reunited as soon as possible; to function as one block in the same consensual organization of the single global market, _falsified_ and guaranteed by the spectacle.
+It is also because of this situation that the universally separated power has reached such a predicament that this world needed to be reunited as soon as possible; to function as one block in the same consensual organization of the single global market, _falsified_ and guaranteed by the spectacle.
 In the end it